-Olympic National Park is in the north central and west coast of the Olympic Peninsula in the state of Washington.
-The park spans parts of Clallam, Grays Harbor, Jefferson, and Mason counties.
-Several counties make up the economic region under consideration for this planning effort.
-The communities in these counties are close to the park's boundaries and serve as multiple gateways to the park, providing a variety of goods and services for park visitors.
+Olympic National Park is in the north central and west coast of the Olympic Peninsula in the state of Washington. located on the Olympic Peninsula in northwestern Washington, west of and across the Puget Sound from the Seattle-Tacoma-Olympia (Seattle) metropolitan area.
+The park spans parts of Sections of the park are in Clallam, Grays Harbor, Jefferson, and Mason counties, which collectively comprise the economic region under consideration for this planning effort.
+Several of the communities in these counties are near the park's boundaries and serve as multiple gateways to the park, providing a variety of retail shopping, accommodations and hospitality, recreation services. and heritage/cultural attractions and events for park visitors.
 Any socioeconomic impacts from the action alternatives would have the most impact on these counties.
 Such impacts are marginalized in areas farther from the park.
+The socioeconomic effects associated with any of the alternatives would be most concentrated and have the largest relative impacts in these counties; a result of both proximity and their economic size and structure.
+Some socioeconomic impacts would extend outside these counties, but become more diffuse and less noticeable as distance from the park increases.
+This is particularly true for the Seattle metropolitan area given its size (2006 est. population of 3.88 million).

-The Seattle-Tacoma-Bremerton population area is located east of the park along Puget Sound.
+The Scattle-Tacoma-Bremerton population area is located east of the park along Puget Sound.
 The size of the economy of this population center combined with its separation by water tends to concentrate potentially noticeable socioeconomic impacts of actions at the park on the four-county region.